Artur (footballer, born 1996): Columbus Crew

 Following the season, reports from Brazil claimed that São Paulo wanted Artur to return to Brazil upon the expiry of his loan; although Columbus had an option to buy's Artur's rights, he was reportedly being offered a salary raise in order to entice him to return to the Tricolor.
 Columbus officially picked up Artur's MLS contract option in early December, while still trying to complete a deal with São Paulo.
 The transfer was confirmed on 6 December 2017, with Columbus paying $1.5 million for 50 percent of Artur's rights; while São Paulo retained the remaining 50 percent.
 He made his second debut for Columbus on 3 March 2018 in a 2–0 victory over defending MLS Cup champions Toronto FC.
-Artur finished the regular season with two assists in 32 appearances, helping Columbus finish 5th in the Eastern Conference.
+During the season, Artur changed his squad number from 7 to 8.
+Commenting on the number change, he stated that the reason for the change was "because I like the number eight and my father’s lucky number is number eight also."
+He finished the regular season with two assists in 32 appearances, helping Columbus finish 5th in the Eastern Conference.
 He played every minute of the Crew's three playoff games, reaching the Conference Semifinals where they lost 3–1 on aggregate to the New York Red Bulls.

 Artur was a key player for Columbus again in 2019, appearing in 30 MLS games plus both U.S. Open Cup games.
 It was a disappointing season for the Crew as a team, missing out on the playoffs after finishing 10th in the East.